One of the most common AC problems homeowners experience is an AC leaking water.

 1. Clogged AC Drain Line

-Most often, the reason your air conditioner is leaking is that the drain line is clogged.
-When the drain line is clogged, it causes the air conditioner’s drain pan to overflow, which causes the condensation produced by the air conditioner to leak out of the machine.
+Most often, your air conditioner is leaking because your drain line is clogged.
+When the drain line clogs, it causes the air conditioner’s drain pan to overflow, which causes the condensation produced by the air conditioner to leak out of the unit.
 Drain lines often become clogged with algae, dirt, and other debris, so it’s important to clean your AC drain line frequently to avoid leaks.

 3. Disconnected AC Drain Line

 When is the last time you changed your AC’s air filter?
 Air filters are by far the most neglected part of an AC system even though they’re an essential component.
-If your air filter is dirty, it could be causing your AC system to leak water.
-A good rule of thumb is to change your air filter each month to keep your air conditioning system in top shape.
+If your air filter is dirty enough, it can clog and prevent airflow, which will have a domino effect and could cause your AC system to leak water.
+A good rule of thumb is to change your air filter each month to get the most out of your air conditioning system.

 6. Refrigerant Leak